Brandon Crawford Player Props: Giants vs. Dodgers

 Brandon Crawford At The Plate

-- Crawford is batting .194 with a double, a home run and four walks.
+- Crawford is batting .206 with a double, two home runs and five walks.

-- In three of nine games this season (33.3%), Crawford has reached base safely via hit, and that includes multiple hits twice.
+- Crawford has gotten a hit in four of 10 games this season (40.0%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.